Faculty Spotlight: Alexander Djordjevic

 "Gray Clouds: Piano Music of Franz Liszt," his second CD, has brought Djordjevic more attention than he ever imagined.
 Djordjevic received the Hungarian Liszt Society's 35th Annual Franz Liszt International Grand Prix du Disque as the world's best recording of Liszt's work in 2009.
 Djordjevic now joins a list of esteemed pianists who have received this award, including Vladimir Horowitz and André Watts.

-"I am in shock that they chose me for this," he said.
+"I was in shock that they chose me for this," he said.
 "I've always loved and admired the music of Liszt, as well as Liszt the person.
 He was kind and helped other musicians by playing their works.
 After a certain time in his life, he even gave up charging money for lessons.

 "This CD of his later works is unique because when people think of Franz Liszt, they think of pieces like 'Hungarian Rhapsody No. 2,' which is flashy and showy.
 A lot of his music had that quality.
 But during the last 20 years of his life, he wanted to get away from this and went in the opposite direction, using as few notes as possible.
 His music became much more introspective – slow, quiet and extremely thoughtful.
 I felt the world needed to see this different side of Liszt and how much depth there is in his music.